The sentence is already on the page when you realize you do not want it to be the first thing anyone reads.

 Write first, cover selectively, and leave one visible clue so the hidden layer feels intentional.

-Mark a 55 x 75 mm writing field, write four short lines, cover it with one hinged collage panel, and leave one lift cue visible.
+Mark a 55 x 75 mm writing field, write up to four short lines, decide the privacy level, cover it with one hinged collage panel, and leave one lift cue visible.

 Quick Start